Find Affordable College Courses

 Philadelphia, PA

-University of Pennsylvania did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #10 on the list.
+University of Pennsylvania ranked #10 on this year’s Most Popular Nursing Bachelor’s Degree Schools in Pennsylvania list.
 UPenn is a very large private not-for-profit school located in the city of Philadelphia.

 Of the 189 students majoring in nursing at UPenn, 8% are male and 92% are female.